facebook/docusaurus/docs/api-site-config.md

 }
 ```

-`useEnglishUrl` - If you do not have [translations](guides-translation.md) enabled (e.g., by having a `languages.js` file), but still want a link of the form `/docs/en/doc.html` (with the `en`), set this to `true`.

-`organizationName` - GitHub username of the organization or user hosting this project.
-This is used by the publishing script to determine where your GitHub pages website will be hosted.

-`editUrl` - url for editing docs, usage example: `editUrl + 'en/doc1.md'`.
-If this field is omitted, there will be no "Edit this Doc" button for each document.

-`users` - The `users` array mentioned earlier.

-`disableHeaderTitle` - An option to disable showing the title in the header next to the header icon.
-Exclude this field to keep the header as normal, otherwise set to `true`.

-`disableTitleTagline` - An option to disable showing the tagline in the title of main pages.
-Exclude this field to keep page titles as `Title • Tagline`.
-Set to `true` to make page titles just `Title`.

-`separateCss` - Folders inside which any `css` files will not be processed and concatenated to Docusaurus's styles.
-This is to support static `html` pages that may be separate from Docusaurus with completely separate styles.

 `footerIcon` - url for a footer icon.
 Currently used in the `core/Footer.js` file provided as an example, but it can be removed from that file.

-`translationRecruitingLink` - url for the `Help Translate` tab of language selection when languages besides English are enabled.
-This can be included you are using translations but does not have to be.

-`algolia` - Information for Algolia search integration.
-If this field is excluded, the search bar will not appear in the header.

 `gaTrackingId` - Google Analytics tracking ID to track page views.

-`facebookAppId` - If you want Facebook Like/Share buttons at the bottom of your blog posts, provide a [Facebook application id](https://www.facebook.com/help/audiencenetwork/804209223039296), and the buttons will show up on all blog posts.

-`twitter` - set this to `true` if you want a Twitter social button to appear at the bottom of your blog posts.

 `highlight` - [Syntax highlighting](api-doc-markdown.md) options: